 The Company has established extensive disclosure controls and procedures to be sure that accurate and complete disclosures regarding the Company and its business are made on a timely basis in accordance with applicable law and the requirements of any securities exchange on which the securities of the Company are listed for trading.
 No officer, director or employee may ever disclose inside information that could be material without first consulting the Company’s Chief Financial Officer.

 - Nondisclosure.
 Officers, directors and employees must not disclose material inside information to anyone, except to persons within the Company or its professional advisors whose positions require them to know it, until it has been publicly released by the Company.
-Only the Company’s Chief Executive Officer, President and Chief Financial Officer are entitled to talk with securities industry professionals and shareholders about Company business.
+Only the Company’s Chief Executive Officer and Chief Financial Officer (and the Lead Independent Director, pursuant to Section 3 of the Company’s Corporate Governance Guidelines and Board Charter, and other directors and investor relations personnel of the Company to the extent authorized by the Company’s Chief Executive Officer or Chief Financial Officer) are entitled to talk with securities industry professionals and shareholders about Company business.
 In addition, officers, directors and employees may not post messages about the Company on any Internet chat room, message board or website.

 - Trading in the Company’s securities.
 Officers, directors and employees may not, directly or indirectly through family members or other persons or entities, place a buy or sell order in the Company’s securities when they know material information about the Company that has not been disclosed to the public.
 This prohibition includes not only orders for purchases and sales of shares and convertible securities, but also hedges, collars, straddles or similar transactions involving stocks, bonds, debentures, options, puts, calls and other securities as well as trades made pursuant to any investment direction under employee benefit plans and trades in the open market.
 This policy also applies to the exercise of options with an immediate same-day sale of some or all of the shares through a broker.
-No such transactions may occur until the information has been publicly released for two full trading days.
+To the extent not prohibited in all cases by the Company’s Trading Policy and Restrictions, no such transactions may occur until the information has been publicly released for two full trading days.

-(a) Corporate Political Contributions.
-Officers, directors and employees may not (directly or indirectly) use Company funds or assets for contributions to any kind of political party or committee in the United States or Canada or to any candidate for, or holder of, any office of any national, state or local government in the United States, or any national, provincial or local government in Canada.
-Exceptions may be permitted for state, provincial and local contributions in jurisdictions that permit corporate political contributions, but only upon approval by the Company’s Chief Executive Officer or President.
+- Corporate Political Contributions.
+Officers, directors and employees may not (directly or indirectly) contribute Company funds to, or spend Company funds in support of, any kind of political party, political action committee or other committee in the United States or Canada or to any candidate for, or holder of, any office of any national, state or local government in the United States, or any national, provincial or local government in Canada.
+Exceptions may be permitted for state, provincial and local contributions in jurisdictions that permit corporate political contributions, but only upon approval by the Company’s Chief Executive Officer and in consultation with the General Counsel.
 In countries other than the United States or Canada, the policy will be determined in accordance with local law and practice as well as laws applicable to the Company.